Exceptional research opportunities for students and community members.

 While Wild Basin is ideal for scientific research, we also encourage research and creative endeavors in other disciplines.
 For example, students may utilize the Creative Research Center to study art, policy and government, education, and business.
 Please email us to inquire about creative research opportunities.

-All off-trail research and education must receive a permit from Travis County prior to beginning work; please review the permit application requirements.
+All off-trail research and education must receive a permit from Travis County prior to beginning work.
+Please review the permit application requirements and email us with any questions.
+Any research done at Wild Basin must comply with federal regulations governing the protection of endangered species and their habitat.

 Make a difference.
 Distinguish yourself to future employers.
 Become a Hook Fellow.